Soracom Junction

 -

-Login to the AWS Management Console .
+Login to the AWS Management Console.
 From the Services menu, open the Kinesis dashboard.
-Then click the Go to the Streams console button.
+Then click the Data streams button.

 -